exasol/public-knowledgebase/Database-Features/virtual-schema-for-sql-server.md

 ## Step 4.

 Create a new bucket to hold the JDBC driver.
 If you already have a designated bucket to hold the new JDBC driver, you can skip this step.
 For example, we will create a new bucket named "jars" to follow what is in the documentation.
-More information can be found at  [Create New Buckets in BucketFS Service](https://docs.exasol.com/administration/on-premise/bucketfs/create_new_bucket_in_bucketfs_service.htm).
-This step is an extension of [BucketFS Setup](https://docs.exasol.com/database_concepts/bucketfs/bucketfs_setup.htm).
+More information can be found at [Create New Buckets in BucketFS Service](https://docs.exasol.com/db/latest/administration/on-premise/bucketfs/create_new_bucketfs_bucket.htm).

 a.
 Open the UI and navigate to the" EXABuckets" menu.

 ![](images/11_main_bucketfs_menu.png)

-Assuming you are familiar with how to [Create a new bucket in the BucketFS service](https://docs.exasol.com/administration/on-premise/bucketfs/create_new_bucket_in_bucketfs_service.htm), we start with you having a "bucketfs1" or other bucket appearing in the "EXABucketFS Services" menu, such as:
+Assuming you are familiar with how to [Create a new bucket in the BucketFS service](https://docs.exasol.com/db/latest/administration/on-premise/bucketfs/create_new_bucketfs_bucket.htm), we start with you having a "bucketfs1" or other bucket appearing in the "EXABucketFS Services" menu, such as:

 ![](images/12_bucketfs_service_menu.png)